 The Company also operates a retirement foundation in Switzerland.
 Each executive has a retirement account to which the executive and the Group make contributions at rates set out in the foundation rules based on a percentage of salary.
-A Group contribution of up to 13.05% was applied in the year on salaries to a ceiling of CHF 860 400.
+A Group contribution of up to 13.05% was applied in the year on salaries to a ceiling of CHF 860 400 (CHF 882 000 from 1 January 2023).